 How to Know When to Empty My Septic Tank

 A septic tank is an expensive but worthwhile investment.
-It is ever so important however, that once installed, the tank is maintained efficiently and correctly, to ensure maximum effectiveness.
+However, it is ever so important that the tank is maintained efficiently and correctly, once installed, to ensure maximum effectiveness.
 If you maintain it correctly, you should rarely run into problems and rarely need to empty your tank.
 Ideally, you should only need to empty or “de-sludge” your septic tank every 1 to 2 years or so.
-This however, can vary, depending on the size of the tank and the number of occupants in your home.
+However, this can vary depending on the size of the tank and the number of occupants in your home.

-One tell-tale sign that your tank needs to be emptied is if your washing machine or toilet starts to become sluggish.
+- One tell-tale sign that your tank needs to be emptied is if your washing machine or toilet starts to become sluggish.
 If you are having trouble flushing your toilet, you should immediately check your septic tank system.
-When waste makes it way to a septic tanks through your pipes, it becomes separate once it hits the tank.
-Anything that can be liquified makes its way all the way through out to the drainage pit.
+When waste makes it way to a septic tank through your pipes, it becomes separated once it hits the tank.
+Anything that can be liquefied makes its way all the way through out to the drainage pit.
 Any heavy particles sinks to the bottom of the tank, where it remains as sludge, hence the phrase “de-sludging your tank”.
 When this level of sludge builds up to a point where it threatens to block the tank, it needs to be emptied.
-If it is allowed to block the tank, the damage can be quite harsh on your pocket!
+If it is allowed to block the tank, the damage can be quite harsh on your pocket.

-Remember, with septic tanks, prevention is always better than cure.
+Remember, with septic tanks prevention is always better than the cure.
 There is no such thing as being too cautious with your tank.
-If ever you feel that it needs emptying, for whatever reason, get to it straight away.
+If you ever feel that it needs emptying, for whatever reason, get to it straight away.

 If you wish to seek a quotation for our septic tanks and service, don’t hesitate to fill out our quotation form below: